-The question raised on appeal is whether the District Court erred in finding that Ford Credit's security interest in Dale's vehicle was a "purchase-money security interest" as that term is used in § 1325(a) of the Bankruptcy Code, to the extent that the seller advanced sums to pay off the unpaid indebtedness on Dale's trade-in vehicle as well as sums necessary to purchase gap insurance and extended warranty coverage related to the Vehicle that Dale purchased from the dealer.
-Amici curiae, AFSA and NADA, believe that the District Court correctly held that Ford Credit's security interest was a "purchase-money security interest" in its entirety and was therefore not subject to bifurcation and cramdown in Dale's Chapter 13 wage-earner plan.
-AFSA and NADA urge this Court to affirm the decision of the District Court.
+The question raised on appeal is whether the Bankruptcy Court erred in finding that Ford Credit's security interest in the Mierkowskis' Vehicle was not a "purchase-money security interest" as that term is used in § 1325(a) of the Bankruptcy Code, to the extent that the seller advanced sums to pay off the unpaid indebtedness on the Mierkowskis' trade-in vehicle.
+Amici Curiae, AFSA and NADA, believe that the Bankruptcy Court erred in holding that Ford Credit's security interest was not a "purchase-money security interest" and was therefore subject to bifurcation and cramdown in the Mierkowskis' Chapter 13 debtor plan.
+AFSA and NADA urge this Court to reverse the decision of the Bankruptcy Court.

 This case is a by-product of the 2005 amendments to the Bankruptcy Code.

-Those amendments, titled the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005, are known in bankruptcy practice as "BAPCPA."
-Before BAPCPA, a debtor who owed \$15,000 on a car worth only \$10,000 could, in a wage-earner's plan under Chapter 13, keep his car by paying only \$10,000 to his secured creditor.
+Those amendments, titled the Bankruptcy Abuse Prevention and Consumer Protection debtor who owed \$15,000 on a car worth only \$10,000 could, in a debtor's plan under Chapter 13, keep his car by paying only \$10,000 to his secured creditor.
 In a procedure inelegantly known as a "cramdown," the debtor could divide his creditor's claim into a \$5,000 unsecured claim and a \$10,000 secured claim.
 He would then keep the car by paying \$10,000 over time to his creditor on the secured obligation and give the creditor little or nothing on the \$5,000 unsecured claim.